Gianfranco Rosi: Career

-Following his Venice win, the Istituto Luce approached Rosi to direct a short film about the 2013 migrant shipwreck at the coast of the Italian island of Lampedusa, but him soon scrapped the project for a full-length documentary on Italy's societal response of the ongoing 2015 European migrant crisis.
+Following his Venice win, the Istituto Luce approached Rosi to direct a short film about the 2013 migrant shipwreck at the coast of the Italian island of Lampedusa, but he soon scrapped the project for a full-length documentary on Italy's societal response of the ongoing 2015 European migrant crisis.
 The project eventually became Fire at Sea (2016), filmed for almost a year in Lampedusa, focusing on the crisis as seen through the people of the island, such as 12-years old Samuele and migrants' doctor Pietro Bartolo.
 It was entered in the main competition of the 66th Berlin International Film Festival, winning once again a festival's highest award, this time the Golden Bear, and receiving widespread international critical acclaim upon its release.
 The film was the first documentary submitted by Italy for the Academy Award for Best Foreign Film category, although it didn't make the final shortlist, it was nominated for Best Documentary Feature at the 89th Academy Awards.
 It also won the European Film Award for Best Documentary.

 Following the motifs of the 2015 European migrant crisis, he shot his Notturno (2020) over the course of three years, following closely the population who lived in war zones, between the middle eastern countries of Syria, Iraq, Kurdistan and Lebanon.
 The film marked Rosi's return to the main competition of the 77th Venice International Film Festival and was selected once again as Italy's submission for the Academy Awards, without making the final shortlist.

 In 2022, Rosi directed his first archival footage documentary feature film, In Viaggio: The Travels of Pope Francis (2022), following the 37 international visits in 53 countries of Pope Francis.
 The film premiered out of competition at the 79th Venice International Film Festival, to critical acclaim.